Foxtel Play is more than just Foxtel through the Internet. Here's what you need to know about this digital streaming service.

 Once you've got your base content sorted, you can consider moving on to the premium stuff.
-While streaming video has been growing substantially, Foxtel Play is still the dominant force when it comes to streaming sports online.
-It's worth noting that the sports package also offers access to Foxtel's English Premiere League team channels (LFCTV, Manchecter United TV and Chelsea TV) for 1¢ per channel per year.
-Without the sports package, customers will have to pay $5 per channel per month.
+While streaming video has been growing substantially across all providers, Foxtel Play is still the dominant force when it comes to streaming sports online.
+It's worth noting that the sports package offers access to Foxtel's English Premiere League team channels (LFCTV, Manchester United TV and Chelsea TV) for 1c per channel per year.
+Without the sports package, customers must pay $5 per channel per month.

-Then, if you're more of a movie lover than a sports fan, Foxtel has also got you covered with a dedicated premium Movie package for you.
+If you're more of a movie lover than a sports fan, Foxtel Play has also got you covered with a dedicated premium movie package.